shahanakattil/Sustainability-workshop/Instructions/Lab3.1:Import Sustainability Data.md

 ## Lab Overview

-In this lab, the focus is on the “Data Ingestion” aspect of the Solution Focus Area.
+The “Data Ingestion” aspect of the Solution Focus Area.
 It follows the “Organization and Reference data Set up” and forms the basis for the emission calculations and the reporting thereafter.
 The Microsoft Sustainability Manager is flexible with multiple automated options to ingest data – such as the connectors as well as manual inputs.

 ## Lab Scenario